Simon Danczuk's Election Paperwork Says He Lives With His Ex-Wife, But She Says Otherwise

 Simon Danczuk has insisted he is legally resident at the address provided on his nomination papers to stand in the general election, despite his ex-wife telling a BuzzFeed News reporter that he does not live there.

-Danczuk quit the Labour party earlier this month after failing to be renominated as the party’s candidate for Rochdale, having been suspended for the party for eighteen months after texting a 17-year-old girl.
+Danczuk quit the Labour party earlier this month after failing to be renominated as the party's candidate for Rochdale, having been suspended for the party for 18 months after texting a 17-year-old girl.
 He is now running as an independent candidate for the constituency in the election on 8 June.

 On official nomination papers, he listed his home address as that of his ex-wife Karen Danczuk.
 Candidates' addresses are published openly, ensuring voters know which constituency a candidates lives in.
 Knowingly making a false declaration on a candidate's form is potentially a criminal offence.